Holiday Decorating with Nature: DIY Pinecone Spheres

 - hot glue gun & glue

 Collect pinecones of different sizes and set out to dry.
-If you get fresh pinecones, you can dry them following these instructions.
 They are dry when they open up and are no longer cool to the touch.

 If you plan to hang the spheres, then staple a loop of twine onto the foam before the next step.
 Use a hot glue gun to affix the base of each pinecone to the sphere, starting with the largest pinecones and adding in smaller pinecones to fill in the gaps.